ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    * - Other
      - ``--preload`` [PRELOAD ...]
      - Specifies libraries to prepend to ``LD_PRELOAD``.
 It is useful for sanitizer libraries.
+     - ``--minimum-output-data``
+     - Output files are generated only if output data size is greater than minimum output data size.
+It can be used for controlling the generation of output files so that user don't recieve empty files.
+The input is in KB units.
+     - ``--disable-signal-handlers``
+     - Disables the signal handlers in the rocprofv3 tool.
+It disables the prioritizing of rocprofv3 signal handler over application installed signal handler.
+When --disable-signal-handlers is set to true, and application has its signal handler on SIGSEGV or similar installed, then its signal handler will be used not the rocprofv3 signal handler.
+Note: glog still installs signal handlers which provide backtraces.

 To see exhaustive list of ``rocprofv3`` options: